 Regular, full-time employees

-Full-time employees, exempt and nonexempt, other than the Executive Director, are given vacations scheduled in accordance with the following policy:
+All Full-time regular employees, other than the Executive Director, are given vacations scheduled in accordance with the following policy:

-Regular, full-time employees in their first and second years of continuous employment at the Academic Senate begin to accrue vacation time at the rate of 8 hours per month worked for a maximum of 40 per year.
-Accrual occurs on the second pay period of the month.
+After completion of the introductory period, full-time employees in their first and second years of continuous employment at the Academic Senate begin to accrue vacation time at the rate of 40 hours per year accrued at a rate of 1.538 hours per pay period.
+Accrual occurs each pay period.
+(Maximum accrual 60 hours)

-In the third and fourth years of continuous employment, regular, full-time employees will accrue vacation time at the rate of 10 hours per month for a maximum of 120 per year.
+After the second year ofcontinuous employment, full-time employees will accrue vacation time at the rate of 120 hours per year, accrued at the rate of 4.615 hours per pay period.
+(Maximum Accrual 180 hours)

+Maximum Accrual: Vacation time no longer accrues once that employee’s accrual reaches a level one and a half times the annual amount they are eligible to accrue at that time.
+When that point is reached the employee must take vacation to begin accruing again.
+Employees may carryover all unused vacation up to the accrual cap each year.

-Employees on unpaid or medical leave do not accrue vacation time.
+Employees on unpaid leave do not accrue vacation time.

 Part-time employees